lisandroalmonacid/pool/README.md

 ## Pool

-Simple 8-ball pool Pool developed in C++, using the SDL2 library for rendering.
+Simple 8-ball Pool game developed in C++, using the SDL2 library for rendering.

-## Play
+## Dependencies

-In a Windows PC, download and open `Pool.exe`.
+- libsdl2-dev
+- libsdl2-image-dev
+- libsdl2-ttf-dev

+These can be installed with your package manager.

-## Compiling source
+## Compiling and running
-Libraries:

-SDL2-2.26.2 i686-w64-mingw32
-SDL2_image-2.6.3 i686-w64-mingw32
-SDL2_ttf-2.20.2 i686-w64-mingw32

-The Makefile assumes that they're installed in `C:\SDL\`.
-This can be easily modified if you have them installed in another directory.
-Other versions of the library can probably be used.
+To compile & run, simply run these commands:

+cd build
+cmake ..
+make
+./Pool